pypa/setuptools/docs/userguide/quickstart.rst

 ==============================
 After generating the distribution files, the next step would be to upload your distribution so others can use it.
-This functionality is provided by `twine <https://pypi.org/project/twine/>`_ and we will only demonstrate the basic use here.
+This functionality is provided by :pypi:`twine` and is documented in the :doc:`Python packaging tutorial
+<PyPUG:tutorials/packaging-projects>`.

 Transitioning from ``setup.py`` to ``setup.cfg``